 Catherine Markham Assistant Professor of Anthropology, Stony Brook University Catherine is a behavioral ecologist with experience studying wild mammals and birds.
 As an Assistant Professor of Anthropology at Stony Brook University, most of her current work is focused on baboons and chimpanzees.
-She developed Shutterbug Science to provide an opportunity for her and her students to share their enthusiasm for research and wildlife with young scientists.
+She created Shutterbug Science because she wants to share her love of animal behavior and ecology with young scientists!

 Kate Thompson Graduate Student, Stony Brook University Katharine (Kate) is published, freelance scientific illustrator and a doctoral candidate in the Interdepartmental Doctoral Program in Anthropological Sciences at Stony Brook University.
 Kate is also the founder and executive director the Amani Foundation, which benefits and runs Amani Children’s Home in northern Tanzania.
 She is working with Shutterbug Science to translate and expand our lesson plans and activity modules for use in East African classrooms.

 Dawn Nachtigall Science Teacher, Three Village School District